Child Nutrition Services offers nutritious meal choices for students each day to enhance learning and academic success.

 2. We have an online payment system for à la carte items.

-3. Parents/Guardians must complete the school benefit application annually.This application provides more than meals at no cost or reduced cost.
+3. Parents/Guardians must complete the school meal application annually.This application provides more than meals at no cost or reduced cost.
 It provides funding for school programs, discounted internet services to schools, and equipment grants.
 Students can qualify to receive free/reduced school meals, waivers for SAT/ACT, and discounted internet/phone services.

 4. Food Safety and sanitation is a top priority for Child Nutrition Services.
 The Department of Health inspects all schools four times a year.